 - Male to Female breadboard jumper cables, (BangGood.com)

 - 2 sets of LEDs: red, yellow, green (BangGood.com)

 - 2 sets of 3 resistors (450Ω, 500Ω, 22Ω)

-- 2 thin but long prototype PCB board (BangGood.com)
+- 2 thin but long prototype PCB boards (BangGood.com)

 - microUSB cable as a power supply

-- Some box (I used one for electric high voltage components like this one but smaller and 10 times cheaper in my local DIY retailer store)
+- Some box (I used one for electric high voltage components.
+I found many different shapes and cheap in my local DIY retailer store)

 - 2 pens or 2 thick pipes 0.5-1cm internal diameter; and/or 2 thick drink straws

 - Sharp knife (e.g. utility knife for cutting carpet)

 - Hot glue gun